ignatandrei/BlocklyAutomation/src/Local/docs/docs/exercises/callHttpAPI.md

-#  Exercise 001 : Call an HTTP Api
+#  Exercise 001 : Call an HTTP Api GET

 ## What to do